kappter/blocktime/grok/README.markdown

 ## Example
 - Choose "30 minutes" resolution (48 slots per day).
 - Add categories: "Sleep" (blue), "Study" (yellow), "Leisure" (green).
-- Select "Monday", tap "Sleep", then tap the column 16 times for 8 hours of sleep.
+- Select "Monday", tap/click "Sleep", then tap/click the column 16 times for 8 hours of sleep.
 - Repeat for other days using the dropdown.
-- Enter your name, tap "Generate Report" to see a breakdown (e.g., "Sleep: 56 hours, 33.3%"), and download as PDF.
+- Enter your name (e.g., "Alex"), tap/click "Generate Report" to see a breakdown (e.g., "Sleep: 56 hours, 33.3%"), and download as PDF.

 ## Notes
 - The app runs in the browser and does not save data between sessions.
 - The PDF export includes your name, a motivational summary, table, and pie chart, suitable for assignment submission.
-- The single-day view and touch controls ensure a smooth mobile experience.
+- The single-day view, touch/click support, and responsive design (85vw grid, 80vh height) ensure a smooth mobile experience.
-- Time markers are simplified (12AM, 6AM, 12PM, 6PM) for clarity.
+- Time markers are simplified (12AM, 6AM, 12PM, 6PM) for clarity, with precise alignment.
+- If you encounter errors (e.g., script loading issues), ensure files are in the same directory and use a local server.
+Test in Incognito mode to rule out extension interference (e.g., MindStudio content scripts).
 - Future enhancements could include swipe gestures, saving plans, or additional report customization.

 ## License